 Any tips for students working on their FAIT Fellowship application?

-I would highly recommend checking out the 12 Dimensions [of a Successful Foreign Service Specialist Candidate].
+I would highly recommend checking out the Foreign Service Dimensions.
 Those are the qualities that the State Department is looking for when they’re hiring information management specialists.
 Look back at your experiences – things that you’ve enjoyed doing both in school and in work, and if those dimensions match with your experience then this is the fellowship for you.
 This is something that you should 100% apply for.